 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils are valued Pupil voice is heard through: Pupil conferencing, questionnaires and each class has 2 representatives on the School Council • Pupils with SEND are included in all consultation groups.
+Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils are valued Pupil voice is heard through: Pupil conferencing, questionnaires and each class has 2 representatives on the School Council Pupils with SEND are included in all consultation groups, including the school council.
 Additional provision is developed in light of pupil voice Individual support is responsive to the needs and views of the pupil.
 Pupil's views are an integral part of TAC meetings, SEND reviews and the development of EHC Plans.
-Pupils play a central part in reviewing IEPs (Individual Education Plans) and setting new targets.
+Pupils play a central part in reviewing APDRs (Assess Plan Do Review) and setting new targets.
 Documentation is presented in a format that is accessible to the pupil